-It is estimated that approximately 30 - 40 samples will be obtained in 2024-25.
-Food standards samples will be collected in blocks as part of the targeted programme, however complaint samples may be submitted at any time and it is difficult to predict the numbers of the latter that will be received.
+It is estimated that approximately 40 samples will be obtained as part of the Glamorgan group surveys and an additional 30 samples determined by local and national intelligence led data, totalling 70 samples in 2025-26.
+Food standards samples will be collected in blocks as part of the targeted programme; however, complaint samples may be submitted at any time, and it is difficult to predict the numbers of the latter that will be received.